 Veterinary Clinic on Wheels

 This is the area’s first and only full service veterinary clinic on wheels with most advanced medical equipment available in the industry.
-Doc Hogan's Mobile Vet Practice offers complete veterinary services for your dogs, cats, sheep, and goats, including radiographs, blood workups, spays and neuters, surgeries, laser therapy, dental procedures, routine vaccinations, wellness exams, etc. at either your place or Doc Hogan’s Headquarters.
+Doc Hogan's Mobile Vet Practice offers complete veterinary services for your dogs and cats, including radiographs, blood workups, spays and neuters, surgeries, laser therapy, dental procedures, routine vaccinations, wellness exams, etc. at either your place or Doc Hogan’s Headquarters.

 Our coverage area includes Robertson, Leon and Milam and Brazos counties.
 When not making house calls, Doc Hogan's Mobile Vet Practice will be parked at Doc Hogan's Headquarters.

 *Less than a mile from Franklin High School

 8:00 a.m. to 12:00 p.m

 8:00 a.m. to 12:00 p.m.

 The P4 Vet

 Laser therapy, or “photobiomodulation,” is the use of specific wavelengths of light to create therapeutic effects.
 These effects include improved healing time, pain reduction, increased circulation and decreased swelling.

 Neck and Back Pain